jeanralphaviles/dhtcli/README.md

 in IP:Port format.
 If the queried node has no peers for the info_hash, a key "nodes" is returned containing the K closest nodes to the info_hash.

-Issue subsequent get_peers requests to the returned nodes until peers are found.
+Issue subsequent get_peers requests to the addresses of returned nodes until peers are found.
+Iterative queries are a core tenant of a distributed protocol.

 ## Subcommands